-If a mechanism such as that described above is employed, it is recommended that the Core cycles through a large enough number space to ensure assigned UTIDs are not reused within the time window of tunnel error detection and recovery.
+To mitigate this potential problem, it is recommended that the Core cycles through a large enough number space, ensuring that UTIDs are never reused within the time window of tunnel error detection and recovery.

 The decision on the length of UTID lifetimes is left to the CCAP Core vendor.